Your source of photonics CAD tools

 The EAM model

-Unlike other electro-absorption modulator models, Harold EAM is a rigorous first-principle physical model which relies on a rigorous modelling of the physics at a fundamental level.
+Unlike other electro-absorption modulator models, Harold QCSE is a rigorous first-principle physical model which relies on a rigorous modelling of the physics at a fundamental level.

 The EAM model consists of four solvers that are run in sequence: